The people building AI are warning about job displacement

 “It will eliminate jobs.
 People should stop sticking their head in the sand.”

 Warned mass AI layoffs without safeguards could trigger "civil unrest."
-Said he'd welcome a government ban on mass-firing for AI.
+Said he'd welcome local government limits on mass-firing for AI.

 Stuart Russell